Foraminiferatrv/obsidian/JS/Objects/Object(JS).md

 Properties of an object can be accessed using **dot notation** or bracket notation `person["age"]`.

-The **`Object`** type represents one of [[Data structures (JS)|data structures]].
+The **`Object`** type represents one of [[Data Structures (JS)|data structures]].
 It is used to store various keyed collections and more complex entities.
 Objects can be created using the [`Object()`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/Object) constructor or the [object initializer / literal syntax](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Object_initializer).

 ___
 ### "this" keyword